-Now for the depolarizing channel, the idea is mostly the same, but we have to work harder to obtain (almost) noiseless entanglement.
-The unassisted forward capacity of the depolarizing channel is shown in \cite{BDSW96} to be equivalent to one-way entanglement distillation yield.
-To separate one-way and two-way entanglement distillation, they use a combination of the recurrence method of \cite{BBPSSW95}, which is an explicitly two-way entanglement distillation protocol which can purify highly noisy entanglement, but does not have a positive yield in the limit of high fidelity distillation, along with their hashing method, a one-way protocol with positive yield in the perfect fidelity limit, but which does not work on highly noisy entanglement.
-However, we cannot hope to use this strategy to distill near perfect EPR pairs in our scenario since the hashing method as they describe it requires too much communication (however, we could probably use some derandomization argument to avoid communicating the random strings).
+Now for the depolarizing channel, the reasoning is mostly the same, but we have to work harder to obtain (almost) noiseless entanglement.
+The unassisted forward capacity of the depolarizing channel is shown in Ref.~\cite{BDSW96} to be equivalent to one-way entanglement distillation yield.
+To separate one-way and two-way entanglement distillation, they use a combination of the recurrence method of Ref.~\cite{BBPSSW95} along with their hashing method.
+The recurrence method is an explicitly two-way entanglement distillation protocol, which can purify highly noisy entanglement but does not have a positive yield in the limit of high fidelity distillation.
+The hashing method is a one-way protocol with positive yield in the perfect fidelity limit, but which does not work on highly noisy entanglement.
+We cannot hope to use this strategy to distill near-perfect EPR pairs in our scenario since the hashing method as they describe it requires too much communication.
+(We could probably use a derandomization argument to avoid communicating the random strings in this protocol.)
 To reduce the communication cost, we instead use a hybrid approach of entanglement distillation followed by quantum error correction.